-I am really fascinated by lichen at the moment.
-I love the resourcefulness of lichen, and how easily overlooked it can be, which makes it even more fascinating.
-I’ve been drawing and stitching it a lot and pondering how I can capture the feeling of lichen in stitch without directly copying it.
-I think it may be a body of work about making time to consider the small miracles around us.
+I am really fascinated by nature.
+For example I love the resourcefulness of lichen and how easily it is overlooked.
+I draw and stitch it a lot, pondering how I can capture the feeling of lichen in stitch without directly copying it.
+I think it may become a body of work about making time to consider the small miracles around us.

 Tell us about a piece of your work that holds particularly fond memories and why?

-Last April, I was walking to my Mum’s house to deliver a Birthday present and my phone rang, it was the head of Adult Programs at the British Museum.
-Out of the blue, I found myself creating an interactive goldwork project to be exhibited in the Great Court of the British Museum.
+An out of the blue phone call from the head of Adult Programs at the British Museum led to an interactive goldwork project which was exhibited in the Great Court of the British Museum.

-I created a series of drop-in embroidery workshops, with hand printed motifs for embellishment which I designed, inspired by the swirling patterns found in Scythian art.
-It was important to me to show people that ANYONE can embroider, so I designed my motifs so that they were enticing and accessible, with no right or wrong, but some pattern to follow should you wish.
+For this series of drop-in embroidery workshops, I designed with hand printed motifs for embellishment, inspired by the swirling patterns found in Scythian art.
+I wanted to show people that anyone can embroider, so I designed my motifs to be enticing and accessible, with no right or wrong, giving some pattern to follow, should they so wish.

-There was a moment on the final night where I took a step back and saw our packed-out workshops of over 50 people of all ages, nationalities and genders sitting down together and loving stitching and realised how powerful making can be.
+These embellished and embroidered motifs were used to adorn an amazing steam-bent wood sculpture created by artist Beatrix Baker, inspired by the incredible depictions of antlers in Scythian art.
+There was a moment on the final night where I took a step back and saw our packed-out workshops with over fifty people of all ages, nationalities and genders stitching together, and I realised then how powerful making can be.

-It was by far the largest project I have ever worked on, and it would be an outrageous lie to say it wasn’t terrifying at times.
-I had to learn to trust my ideas, without really having a reference point for if this would actually work.
+It was by far the largest project I have ever worked on, and it would be an outrageous lie to say it wasn’t terrifying at times!
+I had to learn to trust my ideas, without really having a reference point for whether it would actually work.
 My dream is to be able to create lots more events like this.

 How has your work developed since you began and how do you see it evolving in the future?